aesim-tech/simba-python-examples/36. Read Write Variables/readme.md

 The schematic above shows the electrical top model considered of this controlled phase rectifier.

-Thyristors are ideal components, the DC current source is 1000A and the differential voltage meter allows to measure the output voltage called **Udc**.
+Thyristors are ideal components, the DC current source is 1000 A and the differential voltage meter allows to measure the output voltage called $U_{dc}$.

 The *DESIGN VARIABLES* panel shows two variables which are used in this design:

-* the delay angle (in degrees): *delay_angle*, used in the subcircuit of the delay angle control,
+* the delay angle (in degrees) - written *delay_angle* in the design - used in the subcircuit of the delay angle control,
-* the AC grid frequency: *fgrid*, used in three-phase voltages sources and in the subcircuit of the delay angle control.
+* the AC grid frequency $f_{grid}$ - written *fgrid* in the design - used in three-phase voltages sources and in the subcircuit of the delay angle control.

 ## Python Script